takafumihoriuchi/HandwrittenNumeralRecognition/README.md

-# Handwritten Numeral Recognition with Graphical User Interface
+# Handwritten Numeral Recognition with GUI
 install electron and run with "electron ./main.js" at "project" directory